JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 8 Notes.md

 Note that we can only get approximations of our original data.

-Note: It turns out that the U matrix has the special property that it is a Unitary Matrix.
+Note: It turns out that the $U$ matrix has the special property that it is a Unitary Matrix.
 One of the special properties of a Unitary Matrix is:

 $U^{−1}=U^∗$ where the "*" means  ***"conjugate transpose".***